 In a recent post, I reviewed apps that could be helpful for persons with a visual impairment in outdoor environments.
-Apps for navigating indoors are designed differently than apps for outdoor navigation in that they don’t use the GPS system because it is not reliable indoors and therefore not of much use for effective navigation inside buildings.
-Here are 10 apps or devices that have been developed to help visually impaired or blind persons find their way indoors, along with the description of each app or device from their applicable app store or vendor.
+Apps for navigating indoors are designed differently than apps for outdoor navigation.
+The main difference includes not using a GPS system because it is not reliable indoors and therefore not of much use for effective navigation inside buildings.

 1. Be My Eyes

-This app allows a sighted person to “be the eyes” for a blind person in need of help moving through an unfamiliar environment, and will work indoors or outdoors using a live video connection.
-Blind users can request help from a sighted person and the sighted users will then be called for help.
-As soon as the first sighted volunteer accepts the request for help, a live audio-video connection is set up between the two and the sighted user can tell the blind person what they sees when the user points their phone at something using the rear-facing camera.
+This app allows a sighted person to “be the eyes” for a blind person in need of help moving through an unfamiliar environment.
+The app will work indoors or outdoors using a live video connection.
+Blind users can request help from a sighted person, and the sighted users will then be called for help.
+As soon as the first sighted volunteer accepts the request for help, a live audio-video connection is set up between the two, and the sighted user can tell the blind person what they see when the user points their phone at something using the rear-facing camera.
 This app has been reviewed by the American Federation for the Blind.

 Blavigator is a prototype vision system for persons with very low vision.
-A normal webcam connected to a portable computer or smartphone is worn at chest height.
+An ordinary webcam connected to a portable computer or smartphone is worn at chest height.
 The computer analyzes the video frames to identify valid walking paths and obstacles just beyond the reach of a person’s white cane.

 This small and discreet wearable device is for people who are blind or partially sighted.
 Buzzclip uses ultrasound to detect obstacles that may lie directly in one’s path.
 It then notifies the user of these obstacles through intuitive vibrations, allowing the user to safely navigate around any objects that they may encounter, including essential head level obstacle.